-While a single binary digit can be used to represent True (1) or False (0) in boolean logic, multiple binary digits can be used to store large numbers and perform complex functions.
-In fact, any number can be represented in binary.
+A single binary digit can only represent True (1) or False (0) in boolean logic.
+However, multiple binary digits can be used to represent large numbers and perform complex functions.
+In fact, any integer can be represented in binary.

 Below is a list of several decimal (or "base-10") numbers represented in binary.

 |3||11||21 + 20|

 |10||1010||23 + 21|

 One bit contains a single binary value — either a 0 or a 1.
 A byte contains eight bits, which means it can have 256 (28) different values.
 These values may be used to represent different characters in a text document, the RGB values of a pixel within an image file, or many other types of data.

 Large files may contain several thousand bytes (or several megabytes) of binary data.
 A large application may take up thousands of megabytes of data.
 No matter how big a file or program is, at its most basic level, it is simply a collection of binary digits that can be read by a computer processor.